A downloadable tool for Windows, macOS, and Linux

 • Path-Traced Renderer: Realistic light interaction and support for transparent, metallic and emissive materials.

-• Export: Export models as .ply files or render high-quality path-traced .png images.
+• Export: Export models as .ply/.stl files or render path-traced .png images.

 System Requirements